 A special nod must be given to the record’s closing title track because of how it makes great use of guest singer Michael Lessard (The Contortionist) during its seven-minute reflective dissent.
 It begins with a polarized blend of plucked strings, patient piano chords, and acoustic guitar lines as both singers join forces for poignant reflections.
 Eventually, a sleek guitar solo juxtaposes some especially vivacious bass riffs from Riojas, and halfway in, airy synths offer a quick breather before more epic variations return.
 All in all, it’s quite an impressive finish.

 Although it doesn’t outright best its predecessor, Now We Sleep is far from a sophomore slump.
-Rather, it maintains the magnetism and strive of The Observation while also upholding its own identity and idiosyncrasies throughout.
+Rather, it maintains the magnetism and strive of The Observer while also upholding its own identity and idiosyncrasies throughout.
 Each member gives his all from start to finish, and the successful inclusion of Lessard at the end makes it clear that the band should work with even more genre greats on the next record.
 Rarely has a new act proven so special right out of the gate, and Artificial Language has just done it twice in a row.
 Don’t let this one pass you by.